Get help now Make a donation

 • Texts or chat messages

 Digital hoarding might start out as a way to reduce physical hoarding.
 For example, you might start taking pictures of objects instead of buying them.
-But you might end up causing similar problems as physical hoarding.
+But you might end up causing similar problems as you would with physical hoarding.

 I had reasoned with myself that taking photos would not help because I would be creating five objects not just one, whether it be digital or physical, if not both.